top of page

 Set JAVA_HOME on Windows, Mac, Linux and Unix

-Java is one of the most popular programming languages in the world and is widely used in various applications and systems.
-One of the important steps in setting up and running Java applications is to set the JAVA_HOME environment variable.
-This variable tells the system where the Java runtime environment (JRE) is installed on your machine.
+Java is one of the most widely used programming languages in the world, powering countless applications and systems.
+A crucial step in setting up and running Java applications is configuring the JAVA_HOME environment variable.
+This variable informs your system of the location of the Java Runtime Environment (JRE) installed on your machine.
+In this blog post, you'll learn how to set up JAVA_HOME across different operating systems, including macOS, Windows, Linux, and Unix.

 • Open Terminal.